MayaPosch/NyanSD/Readme.md

 ## Reference implementation ##

 This repository contains the C++-based reference implementation of the protocol.
+It requires a C++11 capable compiler and the LibPoco dependency to be installed.

 Using the provided Makefile in the root of the project the entire project (library, client and server) can be built by executing:

 `make`